 The full rules of the scheme and guidance on how to apply is available on the British Business Bank website

 You cannot apply if you’re already claiming under the Coronavirus Business Interruption Loan Scheme (CBILS).
-If you’ve already received a loan of up to £50,000 under CBILS and would like to transfer it into the Bounce Back Loan scheme, you can arrange this with your lender until 4 November 2020.
+If you’ve already received a loan of up to £50,000 under CBILS and would like to transfer it into the Bounce Back Loan scheme.
+This scheme has been extended until 31 January 2021.

 Please note that crucially, the scheme simply provides the lender with a government-backed guarantee and the borrower always remains 100% liable for the debt.
 However, at this difficult time it may potentially change a ‘no’ credit decision from a lender to become a ‘yes’.
 CBILS supports term loans, overdrafts, invoice finance and asset finance.